Luisbh-dev/whiteboard-teacher-ai/README.md

 **Whiteboard Teacher AI** is an interactive educational platform designed to transform the teaching and learning of mathematics and physics.
 It combines the flexibility of an infinite digital whiteboard with the power of an advanced AI assistant (Google Gemini).

+This system is deployed and available at: **[https://whiteboard.glot.school/](https://whiteboard.glot.school/)**

+## 🌍 Glot Poly Use Case

+**Glot Poly** utilizes this whiteboard system to provide a seamless, AI-powered tutoring experience.
+The goal is to create an environment where students can:
+*   **Visualize** complex mathematical and physical concepts instantly.
+*   **Interact** with an AI tutor that understands context and provides step-by-step guidance.
+*   **Bridge the gap** between abstract theory and concrete understanding through dynamic graphing and infinite canvas capabilities.

+This integration ensures that students using Glot Poly have access to cutting-edge educational tools without needing to manage technical configurations like API keys.

 ## 🚀 Mission: Supporting Education

 Our main goal is to **democratize access to personalized tutoring** and **improve the understanding of complex concepts** through visualization.
 We believe education should be: